CMR insurance explained: A courier’s guide to cross-border cover

 While both CMR insurance and Goods in Transit insurance focus on protecting goods during transportation, they have distinct differences.

-CMR insurance specifically covers international road transportation under the CMR Convention.
+CMR insurance specifically covers international courier deliveries under the CMR Convention.

 Therefore, CMR insurance is a subset of Goods in Transit insurance, tailored for international journeys by road.